-Our second sustainability report focuses on the environmental, social, and economic issues that we believe are most important to build and sustain long-term success at Workday.
-We share our approach to issues that we believe are most material to our stakeholders.
-These include energy efficiency, data privacy and protection, customer satisfaction, company culture, community outreach, and governance and ethics.
+Our sustainability efforts focus on the environmental, social, and economic issues that help create and sustain long-term success at Workday.
+These include energy efficiency, customer satisfaction, company culture, community outreach, and governance and ethics.